 Many times you install Joomla in a subdirectory and then want to move it to a higher level directory.
 Here's a short tutorial on how to do it.

-Say you have installed Joomla in the following folder: public_html/tryjoomla.
+Say you have installed Joomla in the public_html/tryjoomla folder.
 Now that you are satisfied with the site, you'll want to move to public_html.

-1. Move all the files from the sub-directory (i.e., public_html/tryjoomla) to the upper level directory (i.e., public_html).
-You can use your favourite FTP client or the control panel that your hosting service provides.
+1. Move all the files from the subdirectory (i.e., public_html/tryjoomla) to the upper level directory (i.e., public_html).
+You can use your favourite FTP client or the control panel file manager that your hosting service provides.

 2. Download and open the configuration.php file in a text editor.

 3. Simply remove the tryjoomla folder name from the path.
-Look for the following lines
+Look for these lines:

 N.B.
-The $live_site variable rarely needs to be given a value.
-But if it was given a value during installation then edit that path as well.
+The $live_site variable should not be given a value.
+If it was given a value during installation, edit that path as well, for example:

 var $live_site = 'http://www.example.com';

-If you have cache enabled, login to the administrator backend (which will now be at http://www.example.com/administrator and not http://www.example.com/tryjoomla/administrator).
-Go to Tools -> Clean Cache and delete all cache files.
+If you have cache enabled, login to the Backend (which will now be at http://www.example.com/administrator and not http://www.example.com/tryjoomla/administrator).
+Go to Tools → Clean Cache and delete all cache files.